Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Table of Constants

 \section{Table of Constants}

 Table~\ref{tab:constant} displays full expressions for constants which appear in the main results of this paper.
-In addition, Table~\ref{tab:basic constants} shows all main constants and their dependencies on key parameters such as $d$, $\beta$, the moments of $K(X_0)$ and $\eta$.
+In addition, Table~\ref{tab:basic constants} shows all main constants and their dependency on key parameters such as $d$ and $\beta$.